shivannis/xandr-docs-public/xandr-docs/articles/curate/buying-microsoft-windows-3rd-party-appnetwork-inventory.md

 ---
-title: Buying Microsoft Windows 3rd Party AppNetwork Inventory
+title: Buying Microsoft Windows 3rd Party AppNetwork Inventory for Curate
 description: The article provides an overview about Microsoft Windows 3rd party AppNetwork inventory, availability and volume, its formats and specifications, and tragetting instructions.
 ---